-direct flight introduction and subsequent change The analysis was conducted by collecting historical in passenger demand was found.
-This is modeled schedule and traffic data from Sabre Market through the stimulation factor, determined as the ratio Intelligence.
-The period analyzed is 2014-2024 and between the new PDEW and former PDEW, and can the data extracted consisted in flights schedules and be visualized in the graph below.
-When introducing demand on all O&Ds, modeled through passengers a direct flight, the PDEW increases as traffic is per day each way (PDEW).
-In this period, Embraer stimulated to the reduction of barriers for air travel identified more than 70 O&Ds which, within the such as layovers or long ground travel, fare reductions, given period, went from being unserved with a direct new business and touristic opportunities or even the flight to served with a direct flight.
-To mitigate the simple perception of proximity between two cities.
+Using this historical data, a correlation between direct flight introduction and subsequent change in passenger demand was found.
+This is modeled through the stimulation factor, determined as the ratio between the new PDEW and former PDEW, and can be visualized in the graph below.
+When introducing a direct flight, the PDEW increases as traffic is stimulated to the reduction of barriers for air travel such as layovers or long ground travel, fare reductions, new business and touristic opportunities or even the simple perception of proximity between two cities.